-The risks to UK economic growth remain significant not least because of the UK's decision to leave the European Union ("Brexit").
+Risks to UK economic growth remain, especially given the absence of a direction on Brexit.
 EU membership and access to the single market has enabled underwriters at Lloyd's to underwrite insurance and reinsurance from all of the other member states on a cross-border basis.
-The underwriters operate under a "passport" system, which allows them to conduct business throughout the EU while being regulated and supervised by the Prudential Regulation Authority (PRA).
-Lloyd's remains committed to doing business with Europe and is in the process of establishing a subsidiary in Brussels to facilitate this.
-Syndicate 4444 plans to take full advantage of this arrangement in continuing to provide services to our European partners.
+Underwriters operate under a "passport" system, which allows them to conduct business throughout the EU while being regulated and supervised by the Prudential Regulation Authority (PRA).
+To mitigate this risk, Lloyd's has established a subsidiary in Brussels and Syndicate 4444 is already using this arrangement in continuing to provide services to our European partners.